 |--isinmaintenancemode||Use this parameter to turn configuration mode on or off.
 Use true to turn it on and false to turn it off.|

-After the instance of Finance and Operations Application Object Server (AOS) is restarted, the system will be in maintenance mode.
+After the instance of Application Object Server (AOS) is restarted, the system will be in maintenance mode.
 You can then enable configuration keys, as shown in the following screenshot.

-If you try to access Finance and Operations while the system is in maintenance mode, but you aren't a system administrator or a user who has the Maintenance mode user role, you may receive an error message.
+If you try to access the system while in maintenance mode, but you aren't a system administrator or a user who has the Maintenance mode user role, you may receive an error message.